dev7ba/mempool-server/README.md

 Usage
 -----

-First, you must have a `config.toml` file in the same directory as your executable with contents like the following:
+If not using the defaults shown at execution, you must have a `config.toml` file in the same directory as your executable with contents like the following:
 ```
 [bitcoindclient]
   # Use cookie authentication